The Cheeky Girls: Personal lives

 In December 2006, it was revealed by the tabloids that former Liberal Democrat MP Lembit Öpik had broken up with long-time fiancée, ITV weather presenter Siân Lloyd, and was now romantically involved with Gabriela. Öpik "passed documentation on to the singers' constituency MP and spoke to a Home Office minister," when the Irimias were facing deportation to Romania.
-The couple announced their engagement in April 2008 after Öpik proposed in Rome, but the engagement was short lived and a breakup was announced three months later.
+The couple announced their engagement in April 2008 after Öpik proposed in Rome, but the engagement was short-lived and a break-up was announced three months later.

 In 2016, Monica married her fiancé of four years, Shaun Taylor, who works as a building contractor.